avigewirtz/avigewirtz.github.io-/armlab/background/logging-into-armlab.md

 ## Logging out of armlab

-Logging out of armlab is extremely simple.
-Simply invoke `logout`, and your terminal session will be closed:
+to log out of armlab, simply invoke `logout`, and your terminal session will be closed.

 <figure><img src="../../.gitbook/assets/Screenshot 2023-05-09 at 3.44.12 PM.png" alt=""><figcaption></figcaption></figure>